THEIR TASKS have never really been easy, but President Rodrigo R. Duterte’s war on drugs has most probably made their life much more toxic.

 In 2013, 2014, and 2015, a total of 1,265, 1,258, and 1,315 cases were filed against officers of the PNP, respectively, according to data from the Office of the Ombudsman.

-The PNP in fact accounts for the second highest number of cases before the Ombudsman during each of the same three years, next only to local government units. — With research and reporting by Karol Ilagan, PCIJ, September 2016
+The PNP in fact accounts for the second highest number of cases before the Ombudsman during each of the same three years, next only to local government units.— With additional research and reporting by Karol Ilagan, PCIJ, September 2016